rust-lang/rust/doc/rust.md

 never including managed or borrowed pointers.

-When a stack frame is exited, its local allocations are all released, and its references to boxes (both shared and owned) are dropped.
+When a stack frame is exited, its local allocations are all released, and its references to boxes (both managed and owned) are dropped.

-A shared box may (in the case of a recursive, mutable shared type) be cyclic;
+A managed box may (in the case of a recursive, mutable managed type) be cyclic;
-in this case the release of memory inside the shared structure may be deferred until task-local garbage collection can reclaim it.
-Code can ensure no such delayed deallocation occurs by restricting itself to unique boxes and similar unshared kinds of data.
+in this case the release of memory inside the managed structure may be deferred until task-local garbage collection can reclaim it.
+Code can ensure no such delayed deallocation occurs by restricting itself to owned boxes and similar unmanaged kinds of data.

 When a task finishes, its stack is necessarily empty and it therefore has no references to any boxes; the remainder of its heap is immediately freed.